ghassansalloum/getdata/Readme.md

 Train observation 7352 |

-**Step 2 - Label the variable names**
+**Step 2.
+Label the variable names**

 The variables were described, in the right order, in header-less file "features.txt" under "UCI HAR Dataset" I read the file content in a data frame (called "features").
 The names that I needed were in the second column (features$V2).

-I then used setnames() (from the data.table library) to set the names of all 563 columns (subject, activity, and the 561 measurement columns)
+I then used setnames() (from the data.table library) to set the names of all 563 columns (subject, activity, and the 561 measurement columns).

-** Step 3.
-Extract only the measurements on the mean and standard deviation for each measurement. **
+**Step 3.
+Extract only the measurements on the mean and standard deviation for each measurement.**

 The project requirement is slightly ambiguous.
 Should all measurements that include the word "mean" be included?
 Some are measurements where the mean was an input (for example: angle(X,gravityMean)).